volkamerlab/CADDSeminar_2023/notebooks/T03_proteinfolding/README.md

 # T03 · Protein Folding

-**Note:** This talktorial is a part of TeachOpenCADD, a platform that aims to teach domain-specific skills and to provide pipeline templates as starting points for research projects.

 Authors:
 - Mhd Jawad Al Rahwanji, CADD seminar 2023, Volkamer lab, Saarland University
 - Paula Linh Kramer, 2023, Volkamer lab, Saarland University